Create Date: August 21, 2024

 There are two formulas commonly used to calculate mean arterial pressure.
+The formula that this tool employs is:

 To be clear, here at Totu we are not providing any medical advice and should not be relied upon for anything medical-related.
 We provide a tool for an informed individual to use however they see fit.